-Ultimately, researchers working on ICT, particularly the internet, need to consider the question: Should we try and fit a groundbreaking, multi-purpose and potentially liberating technology into orthodox notions of development - such as more ICT for higher GDP, more ICT for better school results et cetera - impacts which we may struggle to prove?
+Ultimately, those working on development projects with ICT components, including particularly the Internet, need to consider the question: should we try and fit a groundbreaking, multi-purpose and potentially liberating technology into orthodox notions of development-such as more ICT for higher GDP, more ICT for better school results, etc.-impacts which we may struggle to prove?
 Or can the field of ICT and Development serve as a test case and breeding ground for thinking about development in a more holistic way, putting the individual and their own choices at the centre of development?
-If the latter is the case, then we have plenty of work to do, but the Choice Framework may serve as one part of the big puzzle we have to begin putting together.
+If the latter is the case, then we have plenty of work to do, but frameworks such as the Choice Framework may be key parts of the big puzzle we have to begin putting together.